evanwill/aladore-book/about.md

 Despite being republished in the 1970's and 80's in "forgotten fantasy" paperbacks, Aladore is not well known or popular.
 The book is now in the public domain and there are a few digitized copies available for free download from repositories such as [Internet Archive](https://archive.org/details/aladoren00newbuoft/page/n7).
 However, these are all PDFs of scanned materials with poor quality OCR.
-The out-of-date PDF and automatically generated e-book formats do not provide a satisfactory reading experience on many devices.
+The out-of-date, poorly optimized PDF and automatically generated e-book formats do not provide a satisfactory reading experience on many devices.

 `aladore-book` is a web based digital edition of *Aladore* with text derived from the [Digital Aladore](https://digitalaladore.wordpress.com/) project (2014).